vrnetlab/vrnetlab/sros/README.md

 Yes, we probably should try to switch to a distributed VSR mode.

+It's been tested to at least boot with:

+ * 12.0.R6

 Usage
 -----
 The container must be `--privileged` to start KVM.